yazz/VisualJS/README.md

 ## Benefits
-- **Easy to use:** Drag and drop interface (like Visual Basic, except it uses Javascript as the scripting language)
+- **Easy to use:** Drag and drop interface (like Visual Basic, but Javascript instead of Basic for scripting)
-- **Permissive license:** Open source MIT license so you can use it however you like
+- **Permissive license:** Open source MIT license so you can do what you want with it
 - **Easy to distribute apps:** Apps can be compiled to a single HTML file and sent by email (even SQLite database apps)
 - **Works almost anywhere:** Windows, Linux, Mac, Raspberry PI, NodeJS, Docker, Kubernetes, OpenShift, Istio
 - **Works offline:** Editor works both locally and offline without internet connectivity on your laptop